atifaziz/LinqPadless/README.md

     lpless -w C:\LINQPad\Queries\Foo*.linq

-Compile `Foo.linq` using the `Bar` package and importing the `Baz` namespace (both in addition to package and namespaces that may be listed in `Foo.linq`):
+Compile `Foo.linq` using the `Bar` package and importing the `Baz` namespace (both in addition to packages and namespaces referenced in `Foo.linq`):

     lpless --ref Bar --imp Baz Foo.linq